sea-cdm/OSEAN-DB/ETLs/README.md

 # OSEAN-DB ETL programs

 We have developed a list of ETL programs, dedicated for individual use cases.
+The SEATemplates.py script contains a function that will generate dataframes matching the SEA-CDM entries to load into OSEAN-DB.

 ## Links:
 - OSEAN VIGET DB ETL: Generated to convert VIGET into SEA CDM format.